shovon668/KnowhoBot/README.md

 ## About the bot

->Simply the purpose of this bot is to gather information about a phone number(only indian numbers).
+>Simply the purpose of this bot is to gather information about a phone number(only BD numbers).

 >Combined Results from Truecaller and eyecon app is provided.